Gas Task Force

 Natural Gas Resource Planning Library

-The Task Force on Natural Gas Resource Planning is developing resources throughout the two-year initiative to facilitate Task Force members’ deeper learning about natural gas planning processes.
+The NARUC Task Force on Natural Gas Resource Planning is developing resources throughout the two-year initiative to facilitate Gas Task Force members’ deeper learning about timely natural gas planning topics.
 These materials may be useful to all NARUC members to support their own efforts.

 Expert Learning Sessions

-The Task Force hosts monthly topical expert learning sessions in January – June 2024 to explore issues relevant to members and their efforts to develop new approaches to elements of natural gas resource planning.
-Materials from each session are incorporated into the resource library below.
+The Gas Task Force is hosting monthly topical expert learning sessions in January – June 2024 to explore issues relevant to members and their efforts to develop refine their approaches to elements of natural gas resource planning.
+Materials from each session are incorporated into the resource library below

 Resource Library

-In fall 2023, Task Force members identified six key topic areas that would foster discussion and learning about issues related to natural gas resource planning.
-Subject matter experts were invited to present to Task Force members; additional relevant resources were identified for deeper familiarity with the topics.
-The links included below are provided to share relevant resources but are not endorsed by NARUC or Task Force members.
+In fall 2023, Gas Task Force members identified six key topic areas that would foster discussion and learning about issues related to natural gas resource planning.
+Subject matter experts were invited to present to Gas Task Force members; additional relevant resources were identified for deeper familiarity with the topics.
+The links included below are provided to share relevant resources, inclusion is not an endorsement of the content or organization by NARUC or Gas Task Force members.
 If you would like to suggest an additional resource to add to this list, please email gastaskforce@naruc.org with a copy of the item for consideration.

 January 31, 2024